MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 :::image type="content" source="media/app-permission-policies-gcc.png" alt-text="Screenshot of app permission policy in GCCH and DoD.":::

 Use org-wide app settings to control whether users can install third-party apps.
 Org-wide app settings govern the behavior for all users and override any other app permission policies assigned to users.
-You can use them to control malicious or problematic apps.

 <!---
 1. On the **Permission policies** page, select **Org-wide app settings**.
 You can then configure the settings you want in the panel. --->